jonassterud/cosmos/README.md

 8. That's it!
 Need help?
 Create an issue [here](https://github.com/jonassterud/Cosmos/issues) and tag it as "*need help*".

 ## Secrets
 Secrets are stored in a *.env* file.
-It holds holds secret information such as the the [Discord bot token](https://discordapp.com/developers/applications/), the [Pixabay API token](https://pixabay.com/no/service/about/api/), the [API token for Giphy](https://developers.giphy.com/dashboard/) and the [YouTube API token](https://console.cloud.google.com/projectcreate).
+It holds holds secret information such as the the [Discord bot token](https://discordapp.com/developers/applications/), the [Pixabay API token](https://pixabay.com/no/service/about/api/), the [API token for Giphy](https://developers.giphy.com/dashboard/), the [Alpha Vantage API token](https://www.alphavantage.co/) and the [YouTube API token](https://console.cloud.google.com/projectcreate).
 The *.env* file should be inside the *src* folder, and it should look like this:
 ```
 {
     TOKEN=Discord bot token here
     YOUTUBE=YouTube API token here
     GIPHY=Giphy API token here
     PIXABAY=Pixabay API token here
+    ALPHAVANTAGE=Alpha Vantage API token here
 }
 ```